 Ready for Anything

-Now that you’ve got a few games under your belt, it’s time to head down to your FLGS**** to make some new friends.
+Many people will play their first games with a friend who’s also gotten into the hobby, or even just on their own, playing both sides just to get a handle on the rules.
+A great way to branch out of playing the same couple of people – or if you’re getting into this on your own, to find opponents at all – is to head down to your FLGS (Friendly Local Game Store) to make some new friends.
 But before you do, you’re going to need a few more things.
-In addition to the Core Rules and your Codex, you should have access to the full Warhammer 40,000 Rulebook, the Warhammer Community site (where you can find FAQs and rules updates), and Chapter Approved: 2018 Edition.
+In addition to the Core Rules and your Codex, you should have access to the full Warhammer 40,000 Rulebook like we talked about above, and also check out the Warhammer Community site (where you can find FAQs and rules updates).
+You may also want to take a look at the most recent Chapter Approved book, specifically the Munitorum Field Manual part which for most armies has the most up to date points values in it.
 Together, these rules will form the core that you need in order to play in almost any game.

 Note that if you’re playing in a pick-up game at your FLGS, you should expect to use Matched Play rules, or at the very least, use points values and Matched Play restrictions in a Narrative or Open Play mission.
 If in doubt, be sure to bring 2 HQ choices and 3 Troops so you can build a quick Battalion detachment for play (more on detachments later).